ClaudioLelis/LogiSec-of-Thoughts/README.md

 ## License and Use Disclaimer

 ⚠️ **Disclaimer:**
-All contents of this repository are provided strictly for academic transparency and reproducibility in support of the SBSeg 2025 publication. **No part of this material may be used, copied, stored, modified, or redistributed—whether in whole or in part—without prior written permission from the authors.**
+All contents of this repository are provided strictly for academic transparency and reproducibility in support of the LADC 2025 publication. **No part of this material may be used, copied, stored, modified, or redistributed—whether in whole or in part—without prior written permission from the authors.**

 © 2025 AppSecAI, Inc. All rights reserved.
 This software and its source code are the proprietary information of AppSecAI, Inc.